radon-h2020/radon-demonstrator/labs/xopera.md

 # Deploy your functions

+!!!TODO!!!

+- export the model from GMT
+- use either CLI or SaaS solution
+- test it out.

 The orchestrator puts the application into the runtime environment, enforcing the state described by application blueprint (CSAR) onto the targeted